Developmental science grows up

 “It is easy to cast learning science as worthy of investigation, but it is often only when researchers have accumulated a wealth of findings and completed projects that this impact begins to influence practitioners and policy makers.”

 Discussions at those meetings generated an interest in evaluating how big data may foster the future of developmental science, and this interest in turn generated the momentum for organising a series of workshops on this topic, again attended (and led) by early career researchers.
 These training events were made publicly available.
 Mentoring opportunities were flagged as needed by many early career researchers we worked with.
 A recent aim of DISCERN has therefore been to link multiple interconnected open access resources relevant to mentoring for early career researchers in the discipline.

 Responses from social media audiences, meeting and workshop attendees, as well as online tool users, have been extremely positive.
 We believe that our small experience is a call for future large initiatives in developmental science to keep an eye out for developing researchers.

 The Flux Congress acts as a forum for developmental cognitive neuroscientists to share their findings, expand their knowledge base, and be informed of translational approaches.
 This conference, taking place in Portland September 16-18, 2017, is designed for scientists who use neuroimaging techniques to understand age related changes in brain function and structure.

-The author of this blog post, Gaia Scerif, will speak about the dynamics of attention development during the Flux Congress.
+The author of this blog post, Gaia Scerif, spoke about the dynamics of attention development during the Flux Congress.